Almost all software engineers face this dilemma at some point to another in their career path – should I work for a small company or a large one?

-There’s a subtle difference in having a job and building a career.
+There’s a subtle difference between having a job and building a career.
 You can do a job anywhere.
 You need to find the right place to build a career and demonstrate how you bring value to the table.
 It can be quite surprising to see how much you can accomplish when you work with a small organization.

 But how do you know if you are a small company pro who’s stuck in a large company?